littledan/proposal-new-initialize/README.md

 ## Proposed solution

-The `class.initialize()` syntax can be used to add fields and private methods to any object, when a class wants to avoid calling the super constructor.
+The `new.initialize()` syntax can be used to add fields and private methods to any object, when a class wants to avoid calling the super constructor.
 The class `D` could be written as follows:

 ```js
 class D {